Niagara1000/chicago-traffic-violations/README.md

 # chicago-traffic-violations
-This project is to determine the safest neighborhoods in Chicago
+This project is to determine the safest and the most dangerous neighborhoods in Chicago.